What is KALYDECO (ivacaftor)?

 You should avoid food containing grapefruit or Seville oranges while you are taking KALYDECO.

 What are the possible side effects of KALYDECO?

 KALYDECO can cause serious side effects

 - High liver enzymes in the blood have been reported in patients receiving KALYDECO.
-Your

-- The most common side effects include headache; upper respiratory tract infection (common cold), which includes sore throat, nasal or sinus congestion, and runny nose
+- Upper respiratory tract infection (common cold), which includes sore throat, nasal or sinus congestion, and runny nose

 Tell your doctor if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of KALYDECO.
 For more information, ask your doctor or pharmacist.

 You are encouraged to report negative side effects of prescription drugs to the FDA at , or call 1-800-FDA-1088.